cbitstech/PG2CSV/readme.md

 python main.py
 ```

 You will be prompted for a username and password.
-These are *database* credentials, and will be provided to you by the database server administrators.
+These are the database credentials, and will be provided to you by the database server administrators.